kauruus/kauruus.github.io/posts/2023/01/07-book-review-generic-data-tructures-and-algorithms-in-go.md

 But then why not grab a serious algorithm book?

-The only possible sell point of this book is Go, but it failed to achieve it.
+The only possible selling point of this book is Go, but it failed to achieve it.

 My rating: ★☆☆☆☆ (1/5), Not Recommended.